awsdocs/aws-direct-connect-user-guide/doc_source/multi-account-associate-tgw.md

    1. For **Virtual interface owner**, enter the ID of the AWS account that owns the virtual interface for the association\.

-   1. \(Optional\) To specify a list of prefixes to be allowed from the transit gateway, add the prefixes to **Allowed prefixes**, separating them using commas\.
+   1. \(Optional\) To specify a list of prefixes to be allowed from the virtual private gateway, add the prefixes to **Allowed prefixes**, separating them using commas, or entering them on separate lines\.

 1. Choose **Associate Direct Connect gateway**\.